NexiumResearch

 What is the Digestive System?

 The digestive system is made up of the digestive tract, which is a series of hollow organs joined in a long, twisting tube from the mouth to the anus.
 These organs break down and absorb food.
-Organs that make up the digestive track are the mouth, esophagus, stomach, small intestine, large intestine (colon), rectum, and anus.
-Organs that help with digestion but are not part of the digestive tract are the tongue, glands in the mouth that make saliva, pancreas, liver, and gallbladder.
+Organs that make up the digestive track are the mouth, the esophagus, the * stomach, the * small intestine, the large intestine (colon), the rectum, and the anus.
+Organs that help with digestion but are not part of the digestive tract are the tongue, the glands in the mouth that make saliva, the pancreas, the * liver, and the * gallbladder.

 The digestive system with the esophagus, stomach, liver, gallbladder, pancreas, large intestine, small intestine, appendix, rectum, and anus.